Toolkit

 Example

-A news site replaced its auto‑playing homepage video with a static image on mobile.
-This reduced the page weight noticeably, improved load times, and cut hosting costs, according to the team.
+A news site replaced its auto-playing homepage video with a static image on mobile.
+Page weight dropped, load times improved, and hosting costs fell.

 Output